 - Pre-2000 vehicles: Vehicle models dated 1999 or prior based on the vehicle identification number (VIN).

 While there are certainly more questions out there regarding the ELD mandate, we hope this post helps you get better acquainted with the mandate and how it will affect the shipping industry.

 Do you have a shipment to book?Get Free Quotes

-Freightquote is a freight service provider with both online self-service tools and a full-service team of experts.
+Freightquote can simplify your shipments by providing powerful and easy-to-use self-service shipping tools.
 With us, you also benefit from the reliability and resources of global 3PL powerhouse C.H.
 Robinson.
 We make freight easy, by giving you the freedom to call the shots: Your shipment.
 Your way.

 Image Credit: https://www.istockphoto.com/portfolio/Lady-Photo